 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.

 Production levels crossed the one billion bottle threshold again in 2013.
-According to data from Euromonitor, Perrier held six percent of the global carbonated bottled water market by value in 2016, and its share is growing.
+According to data from Euromonitor, Perrier held six percent of the global carbonated bottled water market by value in 2016.

 Nestle installed a new production line at the Perrier plant in 2017.
-It plans to add three more lines by 2020, bringing the total to 15.
+Three more lines were added in 2020, bringing the total to 15.